DnFreddie/Portable-OrgMode-in-rust/README.md

 # Future Plans
 I want to create my small poratble command line OrgMode in markdown
 ## TODOS:
 - Make program recognise in which program the code block was wirtten
 - Enable me to run only specyfied blocks
-- Make s o user can specyfie the path were the  he want the path to be created
+- Make so user can specyfie the path were he want the file to be created